google/truth/subject_builder_design.md

 currently mutates the `Subject`, supports only a single name (rather than the multiple messages supported by `withMessage`), and is ignored by ~25% of assertion implementations.
-This may be fixable, probably by passing a `SubjectFactory` parameter to the `Subject` constructor, but it would further complicate things.
+This may be fixable, probably by passing a `Subject.Factory` parameter to the `Subject` constructor, but it would further complicate things.

 ### Kind of `Subject` to create